microsoft/WhatTheHack/037-WindowsVirtualDesktop/Student/09-Automate-WVD-Tasks.md

-# Challenge 9: Automate WVD Tasks
+# Challenge 9: Automate AVD Tasks

 [< Previous Challenge](./08-Plan-Implement-BCDR.md) - **[Home](../README.md)** - [Next Challenge>](./10-Monitor-Manage-Performance-Health.md)

 ## Introduction

-In this challenge you will be automating common Windows Virtual Desktop management tasks, deploying the scaling automation solution, and configuring the Start VM On Connect solution.
+In this challenge you will be automating common Azure Virtual Desktop management tasks, deploying the scaling automation solution, and configuring the Start VM On Connect solution.

 ## Description